Territorial Recruitment Centre officers without balaclavas and only under video recording: the commission proposed new rules for mobilization measures

 Examples include cases where responses to requests were received many months after submission or remained unfulfilled.

-The Commission reported that it continues analyzing materials within the "MIDAS" case and has not yet formed final conclusions.
+The Commission reported that it continues analyzing materials within the "MIDAS" case investigation and has not yet formed final conclusions.

 Conclusions